 Driving too fast for weather conditions is dangerous, and led to 30 fatal car accidents in 2013, with an average of over 46 a year over the most recent 5-year span.
 Although heavy rains make it unsafe to travel at normal speeds, some drivers just won’t slow down.
 Driving on icy and snowy roads always poses a risk, but drivers who drive faster than they should in rainy, snowy, or icy conditions often cause car accidents with tragic results.

-Cell phone use while driving is well known to be dangerous, and texting while driving puts the driver, the passengers and all travellers on the road at great risk of harm.
+Cell phone use while driving is well known to be dangerous, and texting while driving puts the driver, the passengers and all travelers on the road at great risk of harm.
 The driver’s eyes are not on the road ahead; instead he or she is mentally focused on reading an incoming text or email, or in composing the text or email.
-While the attention of the driver is shifted off the road and onto the digital device, the vehicle travels a great distance, and the potential for hitting a car ahead, swerving out of lanes and into oncoming traffic and other dangers is very real.
+While the attention of the driver is shifted off the road and onto the digital device, the vehicle travels a great distance, and the potential for rear-ending another car, swerving out of lanes and into oncoming traffic and other dangers is very real.
 Other driver distractions include daydreaming, talking on the phone, playing with various systems within the vehicle, eating, putting on makeup or even reading.

 Some drivers become aggressive when they get behind the wheel.
 A normally friendly individual can have a complete change in personality, becoming aggressive and driving unsafely.
 Activities such as tailgating, speeding, improper passing, ignoring traffic control devices, weaving from lane to lane and other poor driving behaviours put all others sharing the streets or highways at high risk of an injury.
 The majority of high-risk driving takes place in Vancouver and in other communities in the Lower Mainland.